jcolag/entropy-arbitrage/2023-08-06-code-haunting.md

 Some readers might note that the supernatural form of this idea already protrudes into our world, in various ways.

-In some Melanesian and Polynesian cultures, they have had the idea of [mana](https://en.wikipedia.org/wiki/Mana_%28Oceanian_cultures%29), a spiritual energy ebbing and flowing through everything, making it better.
+In some Melanesian and Polynesian cultures, they have had the idea of {% wiki Mana_%28Oceanian_cultures%29|mana|en %}, a spiritual energy ebbing and flowing through everything, making it better.
 Some believe that you can place mana into an object, making it more powerful, in some way.

 That brings us to the broader idea of enchantments of objects, and we see this *today* in fantasy role-playing games, where a character might have a "+3 sword," a sword that, for magical reasons...does better sword-things.